tjjfvi/OctoPrint-SlicerSettingsParser/README.md

 # OctoPrint-SlicerSettingsParser

-**NOTE: Only supports Slic3r and Simplify3D currently; suggest more in issues; contributions welcome!**
+**NOTE: Only supports Slic3r, Simplify3D, and Cura currently; suggest more in issues; contributions welcome!**

 Analyses gcode for slicer settings comments and adds additional metadata of such settings.
 Useless without plugin(s) to use the metadata.